Patricia Donnelly - Obituary

-Auburn - Patricia Ann Donnelly, 57, of Auburn, MA, died peacefully Thursday, June 11, 2020 at UMASS Medical Center after a brief illness.
+Patricia A. Donnelly MARLBOROUGH Patricia A. Donnelly 57, of Auburn, MA, died peacefully Thursday, June 11, 2020 at UMASS Medical Center after a brief illness.
 During these uncertain times she was blessed to have family members at her side.

 Born and raised in Marlborough, MA she was the third child of Francis X. Donnelly and the late Barbara A. (Crotty) Donnelly.
 A graduate of Marlborough High School Class of 1981, she pursued a career as a paralegal both in Vermont and Massachusetts.